 Ready in just 25 minutes, the centrepiece here is a humble can of chickpeas straight out of the store cupboard.
 I like to serve this stir-fry with rice noodles mixed through, but you could use whatever you prefer or happen to have lying around.

 I create new content every single week.
 Subscribe to keep in touch and get a free download of The Vegan Kitchen – My Top 10 Tips.

 Can you use canned chickpeas in a stir-fry?

 You certainly can.
 Since tinned chickpeas have already been cooked during the canning process, they make for an easy, affordable, and nutritious addition to a stir-fry dish.

 You'll just want to make sure you drain the chickpeas before using in this recipe (or others like chickpea salad).
 Rinsing them quickly under water also helps to remove excess sodium.

 Chickpeas are an incredibly healthy ingredient to include in your diet.
 Packed full of nutrients such as protein, fibre, manganese, and folate, they've also been shown to help prevent iron deficiency.

-To learn more, check out my beginner's guide to pulses and take a look at these recipes for crispy baked falafel, easy homemade hummus, three-bean salad, and vegan chickpea biryani.
+To learn more, check out my beginner's guide to pulses and take a look at these recipes for crispy baked falafel, easy homemade hummus, three-bean salad, 15-minute chickpea stew, and vegan chickpea biryani.